 Vanilla beans last quite some time, especially if you take good care of them, but unlike vanilla extract, they won’t last forever.
 If you’d like to learn some basics about storing, shelf life, and going bad of vanilla beans, read on.

 How To Store Vanilla Beans

-For bonus points and a slightly longer shelf life, you can air the beans every few weeks.
-To do that you can simply open the container and let the air circulate for like 10 minutes.
+For a slightly longer shelf life, you can air the beans every few weeks.
+To do that, you open the container and let the air circulate for like 10 minutes.
 Then close the container and put it back in storage.

 If you’re afraid that you won’t be able to use all the beans before they dry out, the easiest way to handle that is to make vanilla extract.
 You just need the beans and some high-proof alcohol, and you’re good to go.

 For even more info on storing vanilla beans, check out the Beanilla FAQ linked earlier.

 This one is quite tricky, as it’s really difficult to say exactly how long your vanilla beans will last.
 It depends not only on the storage conditions you provided but also on how fresh or dry they came when you bought them.

 Unlike vanilla extract, the beans definitely won’t last forever.
 Similarly to some other baking ingredients, such as baking powder, the beans sort of lose their potency with time.
 And by potency, I mean their scent and flavor.
 That means that after some time the beans will dry out and they won’t be of much use.

 How long will vanilla beans last before drying out?
 Again, it’s difficult to say.
 If stored in proper conditions, they can last for up to two years.
 But the sellers generally recommend that you should buy only as much as you use within 6 months to a year.
 This way you will get your money’s worth almost for sure.

 |Vanilla beans (unopened or opened)||1 year|